Snullerberg/QuicksortInEveryLanguage/README.md

 ### The classic QuickSort algorithm in as many languages as possible: A self proposed challenge.
 #### A project where I expose myself to as many different programming languages I can stand.

+Sorting algorithms are really simple algorithms so they should be easy to implement.
+The main goal of this project is to get exposed to as many different programming languages with different paradigms and functionality.

 For every single implementation I use the following data sample.